embroider-build/ember-auto-import/README.md

 Customizing Build Behavior
 ------------------------------------------------------------------------------

-While most NPM packages authored in CommonJS or ES Modules will Just Work, for others you may need some give ember-auto-import a hint about what to do.
+Most NPM packages authored in CommonJS or ES Modules will Just Work because they will attempt to import from the `module` key in that package's `package.json` file.
+But you can give ember-auto-import a hint about what to import from your ember-cli-build.js file:

-You can set options like this in your ember-cli-build.js:

 ```js
 // In your ember-cli-build.js file